escoolioinglesias/animatediff-cli-prompt-travel-silicon-experimental/README.md

 # upscale width to 768 (smoother than tile-upscale)
 animatediff refine PATH_TO_TARGET_FRAME_DIRECTORY -W 768
+# If generation takes an unusually long time, there is not enough vram.
+# Give up large size or reduce the size of the context.
+animatediff refine PATH_TO_TARGET_FRAME_DIRECTORY -W 1024 -C 6

 # change lora and prompt to make minor changes to the video.
 animatediff refine PATH_TO_TARGET_FRAME_DIRECTORY -c config/prompts/some_minor_changed.json